bramstroker/homeassistant-powercalc/README.md

 New files are created by taking measurements using a smartplug (i.e. Shelly plug) and changing the light to all kind of different variations using the Hue API.
 An example script is available `utils/measure/measure.py`.

-I am using the "Shelly Plug S"
+I am using the "Shelly Plug S", so this script is specifically build for Shelly smartplugs.
+When you want to use another plug you'll need to modify the script or write your own.

 Setup requirements for the script.
 It is advised to run in a virtual environment.
 ```